manuelpenazuniga/manuelpenazuniga/README.md

 - 🌱 I’m currently learning about Zero Knowledge Proofs, Substrate
 - 🧗🏽‍♂️ I’m looking to collaborate on web3 development
 - 💬 Ask me about... whatever you need, I love to help
-- :camping: My Hobbies: Trekking :national_park:, Coffee preparation techniques ~~if you talk to me about it, I'll assume you have the next half hour free~~
+- :camping: My Hobbies: Trekking :national_park:, Coffee preparation techniques, Indoor Tropical Plants :seeding:  ~~if you talk to me about it, I'll assume you have the next half hour free~~
 - ⚡ Fun fact: I love alpacas :llama:

 ### Recently, I have been oriented towards Web3 development, with special interest in_